sankethire/Digital-Make-Up-Transfer-and-Stylization/README.md

 1. Face key point detector is `dlib`'s implementation with 69 points.
 Forehead points are manually adjustable and automatically added first using 3rd party skin detector implementation
 2. Bilateral filtering is used instead of weighted-least-square (WLS)
-3. XDoG of subject along with makeup is displayed
+3. XDoG of subject along with makeup is displayed. weighted sum of LAB values is taken.

 ## How to run?